mtulio/mtulio.labs/docs/blogs/ocp-aws-local-zones/ocp-aws-local-zones-413.md

 ## Summary

 OpenShift provides a platform for easy deployment, scaling, and management of containerized applications across the hybrid cloud including AWS.
 Using OpenShift with AWS Local Zones provides numerous benefits for organizations.
 It allows for lower latency and improved network performance as Local Zones are physically closer to end users, which enhances the overall user experience and reduces downtime.
-The combination of OpenShift and AWS Local Zones provides a flexible and scalable solution that enables organizations to modernize their applications and meet the demands of their customers and users; 1) improving application performance and user experience, 2) hosting resources in specific geographic locations reducing overall cost and 3) providing regulated industries with a way to meet data residency requirements.
+The combination of OpenShift and AWS Local Zones provides a flexible and scalable solution that enables organizations to modernize their applications and meet the demands of their customers and users:

+- 1) improving application performance and user experience,
+- 2) hosting resources in specific geographic locations reducing overall cost and
+- 3) providing regulated industries with a way to meet data residency requirements.

 ## Categories